 NAHL History

-What once offered a fleeting chance at a collegiate scholarship and a trip to the "Red Barn" - Olympia Stadium, where the NHL Detroit Red Wings played their home games - the NAHL has evolved into a proven pathway for young adults between the ages of 16-20 to develop into outstanding collegiate and professional players while playing in some the nation's state-of-the art facilities.
+What once offered a fleeting chance at a collegiate scholarship and a trip to the "Red Barn" - Olympia Stadium, where the NHL Detroit Red Wings played their home games - the NAHL has evolved into a proven pathway for young adults between the ages of 16-20 to develop into outstanding collegiate and professional players while playing in some the nation's state-of-the-art facilities.

 Setting the Foundation

-By the mid-1990's, the NAHL blossomed into two divisions with 10 clubs across the Upper Midwest.
+By the mid-1990s, the NAHL blossomed into two divisions with 10 clubs across the Upper Midwest.
 During this time, the Compuware Ambassadors emerged as a junior powerhouse, winning eight of 10 NAHL titles from 1986 to 1995.
 The Detroit amateur hockey juggernaut closed out the millennium by taking league crowns in 1998 and 1999.

 Tom Anastos' tenure as league president coincided with the league elevating its profile, which was highlighted by the U.S. National Development Team's entry into the NAHL.
-USA Hockey placed its 18U team into the league as a part of a new national development program in Ann Arbor, Mich.
+USA Hockey placed their 18U team into the league as a part of a new national development program in Ann Arbor, Michigan.
 The U.S. National Team's presence raised the standard of play while providing a viable alternative to Canadian junior programs for the nation's emerging talent.

 Bearing Fruit

-Former NTDP and University of Minnesota player Jordan Leopold captured the Hobey in 2002 followed by U.S. 18U alums Matt Carle (University of Denver, 2006); Kevin Porter (University of Michigan, 2008); and Blake Geoffrion University of Wisconsin, 2010)
+Former NTDP and University of Minnesota player Jordan Leopold captured the Hobey in 2002 followed by U.S. 18U alums Matt Carle (University of Denver, 2006); Kevin Porter (University of Michigan, 2008); and Blake Geoffrion University of Wisconsin, 2010).

 Branching Out

-Geographically, the NAHL's footprint reached beyond of the Upper Midwest for the first time with the addition of the Texas Tornado in 1999.
+Geographically, the NAHL's footprint reached beyond the Upper Midwest for the first time with the addition of the Texas Tornado in 1999.
 The Frisco, Texas-based program went on to capture the Robertson Cup in three straight seasons in 2004, 2005 and 2006.

 The 2003 merger with the Rocky Mountain-based American West Hockey League (AWHL) turned into a watershed moment as the NAHL grew from 11 teams to 21 while becoming the largest junior circuit in the country.
 The move reshaped the league into what would become four geographical divisions spanning five time zones.

-The addition of the Fairbanks (Alaska) Ice Dogs extended the NAHL's reach into the nation's 49th state.
+The addition of the Fairbanks Ice Dogs extended the NAHL's reach into the nation's 49th state.
 The Alaska Avalanche became the state's second team in the league in 2005 when it started out as the Wasilla Spirit.
 A third NAHL Alaskan-based team was added when the Soldotna-based Kenai River Brown Bears commenced play in 2007.

 Sustainable Markets in a New Age